IBM/dbb/Templates/GitHubActionsPipeline/README.md

 ### Feature branch pipeline

 The feature branch pipeline peforms the following:
- - Clone
+ - Setup
  - Build
  - Package & publish package

 This pipeline runs automatically when pushing to a feature branch.
+It will also upload an artifact to your artifact manager of choice, allowing the binaries to be accessed by the Deploy.yml pipeline.

 #### Overview of the pipeline:
 ![Feature Pipeline Diagram](feature-pipeline.png)